 The Next Step: The Intermediate Licence

-Now that you have your amateur radio licence and have gained experience operating, it may be time for you to move on to an Intermediate licence.
+Now that you have your amateur radio licence and have gained experience operating, it may be time for you to move on to the Intermediate licence.

 The Intermediate licence carries with it more privileges and also more responsibilities on you as a radio amateur.

-Understandably the Intermediate course is longer and more challenging than the Foundation.
-It aims to teach many of the fundamentals of radio in a stimulating way by actually undertaking practical tasks such as soldering, building a small project and a variety of other exercises, building on the experience you have gained as a Foundation licence holder.
+Understandably the Intermediate course is longer and more challenging than the Foundation, but builds on the experience you have gained as a Foundation licence holder.

 The Intermediate Exam

 The Intermediate examination is similar in format to the Foundation Exam, this time the exam consists of 46 multiple-choice questions each with four possible responses of which only one will be completely correct.
 You are permitted 90 minutes to answer the questions and the pass mark is 28/46 or 61%.

 |Licensing Conditions and Station Identification||6||13.04%|